ABOUT LUM FARM

 We love our extended farm family: Mandy Troxel manages the farm stand and marketing, and also loves stepping away from those roles for farm chores.
-Crystal Mossman is our mad scientist in the cheese room.
-Benson Laurie has convinced us he is at least three people, due to the amount of work he is able to get done on the farm in one day.
+Crystal Mossman is our mad scientist in the cheese room, and works in the garden with Tessa.
 Kyle Jepson can build fences, coops, and whatever else can possibly be fashioned from found materials.
 Shannon O'Donnell is our newest chore warrior and goat milker and is also proving adept with a tractor.
 During the summer months, we have a fabulous handful of super-teens who work their hearts out, milking, slinging hay, washing eggs, harvesting, moving fences and generally taking on whatever needs be done.
 Ah, youth!

 Amy and Eric offer on-site homesteading consultations.
 Click HERE for more info.